 The Company's shares were traded on the TSX Venture Exchange until April 24, 2006.
 On April 24, 2006 the Company began trading on the TSX.
 The Company's symbol is "ETG" and its CUSIP number is 29384J 10 3.
-The Company's Common Shares are also traded on the NYSE American under the symbol "EGI".
+The Company's Common Shares were also traded on the NYSE American LLC until September 30, 2019 under the symbol "EGI".
+Effective October 1, 2019, the Company's Common Shares were voluntarily delisted from the NYSE American LLC and commenced trading on the OTCQB under the symbol "ERLFF".